Grand River Hospital

 Grand River Hospital is a hospital located in Kitchener, Ontario, Canada.
 The hospital operates two campuses, Kitchener-Waterloo Health Centre and Freeport Health Centre, which were independent hospitals that merged to form Grand River Hospital in April 1995.

 The hospital has over 650 beds and 15 specialized programs and services: surgery, children's program, childbirth, medical imaging, mental health and addictions, withdrawal management, medicine, stroke, complex continuing care, rehabilitation, cancer, critical care, renal, emergency, pharmacy and lab.
 The hospital also provides renal dialysis and cancer satellite programs in Guelph, Palmerston, Fergus and Mt Forest Centre in Guelph, along with the Hazelglen Outreach Mental Health service in Kitchener.

 On September 22, 2019, Grand River Hospital integrated all of their systems into a new central computer system in order to improve efficiency for patient care.

+On April 1, 2025, Grand River merged with St. Mary's General Hospital to form the Waterloo Regional Health Network.
+The new name of the KW Site is WRHN @ Midtown, and the Freeport Site is WRHN @ Chicopee.